eezstreet/SWATEliteForce/README.md

   * New main menu logo
   * All evidence of Gamespy scrubbed
   * Cleaned up appearance throughout
+  * You can now Un-Ready yourself in CO-OP games.
+You can only edit your equipment when you are not ready.
   * OUT OF THE WAY now the default for General MP menu.
   * Support in the menu for 5x as many resolutions, including many widescreen resolutions
   * "Disable Initial Dispatch" option in Audio Settings lets you skip the initial dispatches.